Primary prevention communities of practice

 Our ethos to online CoP delivery

-Since 2021, Safe and Equal have convened CoPs purely online, in response to the COVID-19 pandemic and work from home mandates.
-We received positive feedback from participants about these online forums and the safe spaces we were able to create, and continue to hear, particularly for those with caring arrangements and working in rural or remote areas, that online continues to be beneficial.
+Since 2021, Safe and Equal have convened CoPs purely online.
+This was in response to the COVID-19 pandemic and work from home mandates.
+We continue to receive positive feedback from participants about these online forums and the safe spaces we are able to create.
+We also continue to hear, particularly for those with caring arrangements and working in rural or remote areas, that online continues to be beneficial.

 What practitioners have to say, and what we are learning through communities of practice